 Quince, the once beloved, but then largely forgotten orchid staple, is making a comeback in a big way.
-And why wouldn’t it?
-With colorful crepe-like flowers, a relatively small size and a great big pectin punch, quince is the perfect fruit for the orchardist who makes their own jams and jellies.
-But it’s not all fun and games in the world of jelly; it’s also important to know a little bit about the common diseases of quince trees so you can catch them before your quince becomes seriously sick.
+Why wouldn’t it?
+With colorful crepe-like flowers, a relatively small size, and a great big pectin punch, quince is the perfect fruit for the orchardist who makes their own jams and jellies.
+However, it’s not all fun and games in the world of jelly; it’s also important to know a little bit about the common diseases of quince trees so you can catch them before your quince becomes seriously sick.
 Treating a sick quince is much easier if you can do it in an early stage of illness.
 Read on to learn more about common quince disease problems.

 Diseases of Quince Trees

 Quince tree illness is usually not too serious, but most warrant some type of treatment.
 Pathogens can ruin harvests and weaken plants, so knowing how to treat quince tree diseases can be a valuable skill for the long-term health of your plant.
 These are some of the most common problems you’re likely to encounter:

 Fire blight.
 Pear growers will be familiar with fire blight.
 This bacterial nuisance is also a problem for quince.
 You may notice blossoms appearing water-soaked or rapidly wilting.
 Nearby leaves follow, wilting and darkening while remaining attached to the plant, giving it a scorched appearance.
 In wet weather, infected tissues may ooze a creamy liquid and mummy fruits remain firmly attached after the end of the season.